iotile/coretools/doc/source/coretools-internals.rst

     mechanism such as USB, BLE, http, etc.  See :ref:`adapters`.

 iotile.virtual_interface
-    Classes the provide access to a virtual IOTile device (i.e. one that does not actually exist as real hardware over some kind of transport mechanism.
+    Classes that provide access to a virtual IOTile device (i.e. one that does not actually exist as real hardware) over some kind of transport mechanism.
 You can think of virtual interfaces as the server portion of connecting to an IOTile device, whereas device adapters are the client portion.
 For example, using a BLE virtual interface, you could turn a regular computer into an IOTile